Entangling distant systems via universal nonadiabatic passage: General framework

-It can be reduced from Eq.~(\ref{Hamgeneral}) when the driving field $\Omega_n^{(m)}$ with $1\leq m\leq M-2$ is turned off.
-In this case, the ancillary bases can be formulated by those for the working subspace, which are exactly the same as Eq.~(\ref{AncibaseGeneral_low}), and those involving the working subspace and the upper level $|e_0\rangle$:
+It can be obtained from Eq.~(\ref{Hamgeneral}) when the driving field $\Omega_n^{(m)}$ with $1\leq m\leq M-2$ is turned off.
+In this case, the ancillary picture can be formulated by the ancillary bases for the working subspace, which are exactly the same as Eq.~(\ref{AncibaseGeneral_low}), and those mixing the working subspace and the upper level $|e_0\rangle$: